dmecke/Crochet/CONTRIBUTING.md

-# Contributing to Yarn
+# Contributing to Crochet

 Hi there!
 We're thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

 ## How to send in your contributions

-There are many ways you can send your contributions to Yarn.
+There are many ways you can send your contributions to Crochet.
 You can either **report a bug**, or you can make the changes yourself and **submit a pull request**!

 ### Reporting bugs and opening issues

-Please [report bugs](https://github.com/infiniteammoinc/Yarn/issues) and open issues generously.
+Please [report bugs](https://github.com/FaultyFunctions/Crochet/issues) and open issues generously.
 Don't be afraid that your idea is silly, or you're reporting a duplicate.
 We're happy to hear from you.
 Seriously.

-> ***Please Note:*** Yarn is written by volunteers.
-If you encounter a problem while using it, we'll do our best to help you, but the authors cannot offer any support.

 ### Submitting a pull request

-* [Fork](https://github.com/infiniteammoinc/Yarn/fork) and clone the repository
+* [Fork](https://github.com/FaultyFunctions/Crochet/fork) and clone the repository
 * Create a new branch: git checkout -b my-branch-name
 * Make your changes
-* Push to your fork and [submit a pull request](https://github.com/infiniteammoinc/Yarn/compare)
+* Push to your fork and [submit a pull request](https://github.com/FaultyFunctions/Crochet/compare)
 * Pat your self on the back and wait for your pull request to be reviewed.

 If you're unfamiliar with how pull requests work, [GitHub's documentation on them](https://help.github.com/articles/using-pull-requests/) is very good.